Page 2

 18th-century with modifications in the 19th and enlargement with three new chapels and a new apse in 1930.

-Paintings include Saint Joseph in Glory by Alessandro Tiarini, Lavinia Fontana's godson and the pupil of her father Prospero, and one by Giuseppe Varotti.
+Paintings include Saint Joseph in Glory by Alessandro Tiarini, Lavinia Fontana's godson and a pupil of her father Prospero, and one by Giuseppe Varotti.

 Opening times